Criminal Background Investigation

 The university requires a criminal conviction investigation to be conducted prior to employment for all classified and wage positions.
 The Department of Human Resources coordinates the background check.

-If convictions are found, the Department of Human Resources, in consultation with the hiring department, will determine if the conviction is sufficiently job-related or of such a nature to prevent the person from being employed with the university.
+If convictions are found, the Department of Human Resources will determine if the conviction is sufficiently job-related or of such a nature to prevent the person from being employed with the university.

 The Commonwealth of Virginia Application for Employment requires an applicant to furnish information on all convictions for law violations, including traffic violations.
 Applicants normally are denied employment if they falsify their application and/or do not provide the information.
 Any applicant refusing to sign the release for a criminal background investigation will not be employed.